-Works at the Dun Laoghaire Baths continue and when complete will provide for the continuing public use of the area.
+Works at the Dun Laoghaire Baths were substantially completed on 2nd December 2022 and will provide for the continuing public use of the area.
 Works include the retention and securing of the existing Baths Pavilion and the removal of dilapidated structures to the rear of the Pavilion to create a new route between Newtownsmith and the East Pier.
 This walkway will be at a level that will create a safe and secure walk offering panoramic views over Scotsman’s Bay.
 The form of this walk will reflect the original rocky shoreline and the historic alignment of the old gun battery that was originally located on this site.
 The walkway will incorporate sitting and viewing points and the land adjoining this walk will be re-graded to create sloping grassed areas.
 The scheme also proposes the refurbishment of the small gazebo situated along this route.

 The existing Baths Pavilion together with a smaller outbuilding will be retained, weathered and secured while the remaining dilapidated outbuildings to the rear and side of the Pavilion will be removed.
 It is proposed to fit out the Pavilion to accommodate studio space for artists and to provide gallery and café facilities.
 The studios will be managed by the Arts Department.
 The original Baths entrance along Windsor Terrace will be restored to provide access.
 An outdoor ‘café terrace’ linked to the new café will provide an attractive sitting area for viewing eating and relaxing.
 It is also proposed to create new public toilets facilities at street level which will also be accessible for wheelchair users.
 Footpaths along Windsor Terrace will be upgraded, and new street trees planted.